 The beach was a sight to behold.
 There was not a speck of trash to be seen.
 The trash seemed to have disappeared along with the humans.
 This post was written in response to the Three Line Tales, Week 223 prompt by Sonya.
 Thanks to Sonya for hosting this challenge.
 If you want to participate, please … Continue reading Three Line Tale #17: A change for the better!

 I’m the only planet they didn’t name after a deity.
 Was it because the humans had elevated me?
 To the same pedestal that was reserved for their many deities.
 I wonder.
 They call me the blue planet, Terra, Tellus, Gaia, Gaea, the World, Mother Earth.
-Blue like the water that covers the majority of my surface, but seems to be … Continue reading Earth to Humans.
+The blue planet!
+Blue like the water that covers the … Continue reading Earth to Humans.
 Do you copy?